esencialcoder/html-css/README.md

 	### FOOTER ###

+		- Iconos (librería externa).
-		- No se deja informacion, a través de los enlaces, a webs externas
+		- No se deja informacion, a través de los enlaces, a webs externas.